 Related Bills (1)

-Bill Number Subject Filed By Relationship Learn more about bill relationships Last Action and Location Track Bills S 658 Special Risk Class of the Florida Retirement System Rader Identical Last Action: 3/7/2017 S Introduced -SJ 85
+Bill Number Subject Filed By Relationship Learn more about bill relationships Last Action and Location Track Bills S 658 Special Risk Class of the Florida Retirement System Rader Identical Last Action: 5/5/2017 S Died in Governmental Oversight and Accountability

 Citations - Statutes (3)

 Citation Catchline Location in Bill Location In Bill Help 121.0515 Special Risk Class.
 Page 1 (pdf) 121.091 Benefits payable under the system.
 Page 11 (pdf) 121.71 Uniform rates; process; calculations; levy.
 Page 15 (pdf)